30 Days Free Return

 Tools for coat care

-Some useful tools and special brushes are available for coat care:
+Several tools and brushes help coat care:

 • De-fuzzer

-Short coat with undercoat
+Short Coat with Undercoat

 Icon Hund pflege